 The breaks are actually an extended version of the famous recharges , and work by the same mechanisms: physiological and psychological .

 At the physiological level , the breaks mitigate the metabolic adaptations associated with classic diets.
 Brief intermittent fasts elevate the metabolism, but prolonged caloric restrictions slow it down.
-Decreases leptin, thyroid, tryptophan (precursor of serotonin), body temperature and sex hormones ( study , study , study , study , study ).
+Decreases leptin, thyroid, tryptophan (precursor of serotonin), body temperature , study , study , study , study ).
 However , cortisol and hormones associated with hunger are elevated .

 In the long term, even the most iron discipline can not overcome physiology.
 Incorporating breaks mitigates these adaptations , reversing much of the metabolic decline and restoring hormones to more tolerable levels.